se-edu/addressbook-level2/doc/DeveloperGuide.md

    1. Open any test file in `\test\java` and place your cursor over any `@Test` highlighted in red
    2. Press <kbd>ALT</kbd>+<kbd>ENTER</kbd> and select `Add 'JUnit4' to classpath`
    3. Select `Use 'JUnit4' from IntelliJ IDEA distribution` and click `OK`
+10. Run all the tests (right-click the `test` folder, and click `Run 'All Tests'`)
+11. Observe how some tests fail.
+That is because they try to access the test data from the wrong directory (the working directory is expected to be the root directory, but IntelliJ runs the test with `test\` as the working directory by default).
+To fix this issue:
+    1. Go to `Run` -> `Edit Configurations...`
+    2. On the list at the left, ensure that `All in test` is selected
+    3. Under `Configuration`, change the `Working directory` to the `addressbook-level2` folder
+    4. Click `OK`
+12. Run the tests again to ensure they all pass now.

 ## Design
 <img src="images/mainClassDiagram.png"/>